 What We’re Doing

-A focus of our work is to increase our regional impact and use our shared purchasing power to build a more healthy, just and sustainable food system.
+A focus of our work has been to increase our regional impact and use our shared purchasing power to build a more healthy, just and sustainable food system.
 For example, in 2022 the NFCA was the first retail organization to join the Northeast Organic Family Farm Partnership, working to sustain our region’s organic dairy farms.

 Partnerships & Networks